The Wealth Visionnaireยฎ

 The life you actually want to live

 This is the most personal section — and the one most women underestimate.
-Retirement does not mean spending less.
+Financial freedom does not mean spending less.
 It means spending differently.

-• Travel: Many women find they travel more in their early retirement years — when health and energy are on your side.
+- Travel: Many women find they travel more in their early freedom years — when health and energy are on your side.
 Plan for that season generously.

 Enter what feels true to the life you want — not a cautious version of it.
 You can always adjust.